laurimak/schemette/README.md

 Why
 ---
-The purpose is to explorer the implementation of functional concepts in LISP and new features of Java 8, namely lambdas and streams.
+The purpose is to explore the implementation of functional concepts in Lisp and new features of Java 8, namely lambdas and streams.